-GENERAL OPERATIONS OF THE TELECOMMUNICATIONS INDUSTRY
+GENERAL OPERATIONS OF THE TELECOMMUNICATIONS SERVICES

-- 7. Telecommunication services can be divided into two categories: - Basic telecommunications, for example, simply the relay of voice or data from sender to receiver; - (b) Value-added services, for which Telco add a value to the telecommunication services.
+- 6. Telecommunication services can be divided into two categories: - Basic telecommunications which are transmission of voice or data from sender to receiver; - (b) Value-added services, for which Telco add a value to the telecommunication services.

-Basic telecommunications
+Basic Telecommunications

-8. These are services provided by the basic infrastructure facilities such as PSTN (Public Switched Telephone Network), PDSN (Public Data Switched Network), public telecommunications network, telex and trunked telecommunications network.

-9. Basic telecommunications include all telecommunication services that involve end-to-end emission, transmission or reception of sound, data, text, visual images, signals or any other form or any combination of those forms.
-These include services of:-

-- (a) Fixed network voice telephone

-- (b) Analog/digital cellular/mobile telephone
+- 7. Basic telecommunications services includes the following: - (a) Services provided by the basic infrastructure facilities such as PSTN (Public Switched Telephone Network), PDSN (Public Data Switched Network), public telecommunications network, telex and trunked telecommunications network. - (b) telecommunication services that involve end-to-end emission, transmission or reception of sound, data, text, visual images, signals or any other form or any combination of those forms.
+These include services of:- - (i) Fixed network voice telephone - (ii) Analog/digital cellular/mobile telephone

-- (c) Satellite Telecommunication
+- (iii) Satellite Telecommunication

-- (d) Internet and other digital data transmission
+- (iv) Internet and other digital data transmission

-- (e) Network component rental, sales and service
+- (v) Network component rental, sales and service

-- (f) Network access and network facilities
+- (vi) Network access and network facilities

-- (g) International telecommunication basic infrastructure
+- (vii) International telecommunication basic infrastructure

-- (h) Wireless paging
+- (viii) Wireless paging

-- (i) Resale of basic telecommunication
+- (ix) Resale of basic telecommunication

+- (x) Fixed network voice telephone

+- 8. Some examples of basic telecommunications: